BROWNFIELDS SITE-SPECIFIC ASSESSMENT

 - Site reconnaissance - The property and adjacent properties will be observed visually and physically.
 All evidence of current and historical facilities and uses will be documented.

-- Interviews - Owners and occupants or adjacent property owners and occupants will be interviewed to obtain information about the recognized environmental conditions in connection with the property.
+- Interviews - Owners and occupants and/or adjacent property owners and occupants will be interviewed to obtain information about the recognized environmental conditions in connection with the property.

 - Data gaps will be identified and documented when usage information is not available.

-The goal of the phase I assessment is to identify recognized environmental conditions that may be further investigated in the phase II assessment.
-A recognized environmental condition is defined by ASTM International 1527-13 as the presence or likely presence of any hazardous substances or petroleum products on a property under conditions that indicate an existing release, a past release or a material threat of a release of any hazardous substances or petroleum products into structures on the property or into the ground, ground water or surface water of the property.
+The goal of the phase I assessment is to identify recognized environmental conditions to possibly be further investigated in the phase II assessment.
+A recognized environmental condition is defined by ASTM International 1527-13 as the presence or likely presence of any hazardous substances or petroleum products on a property under conditions indicated an existing release, a past release or a material threat of a release of any hazardous substances or petroleum products into structures on the property or into the ground, ground water or surface water of the property.
 If the phase I assessment does not identify any recognized environmental conditions, a phase II assessment is not needed.
-If a phase I assessment identifies any recognized environmental conditions, a phase II assessment may be conducted.

 What types of sampling may be conducted during the phase II assessment?